Full Moon (Brandy album): Critical reception

 Billboard praised Full Moon for its ballads and the leading single but was unsatisfied with the album as a whole, stating that "those expecting more from the same [as 'What About Us?'] will be disappointed, it's a fairly paint-by-numbers affair."
 Similarly, People found that "the rest of Full Moon can't sustain the bizarre brilliance of 'What About Us?'.
 While much of the CD brandishes a similar edge, with electronic wizardry made for headphone listening, it showcases the producing team more than its singer.
 Brandy has one of the more distinctive voices around, so it's a shame that she so often gets lost in the beat-heavy mix."
 Devon Thomas, writer for The Michigan Daily, was generally disappointed with the album.
 He said that "heavily producer-driven, the album follows the template that catapulted her sophomore album to multi-platinum status.
 The tradition (or condition) continues on her junior outing, [which] exhibits the same ole Jerkins production we've heard time and time before, just slightly altered (or 'updated') and equipped."
 Critical with mainstream R&B in general, he further summed: "We know it'll be another hit, another platinum plaque for the Moe-ster, but will this album go down on any 'Best of the Decade' lists?
 Highly unlikely."
-Rolling Stone dismissed the album as "frantic, faceless, fake-sexy R&B", while Piers Martin from NME declared it a "velvet-lined bucket of slush".
-In his "Consumer Guide", Robert Christgau gave the album a "dud" rating.
+Rolling Stone dismissed the album as "frantic, faceless, fake-sexy R&B," while Piers Martin from NME declared it a "velvet-lined bucket of slush."
+Robert Christgau gave the album a "dud" rating.